manpagez: man pages & more

 .PE

-.EN Demarcate an equation to be processed by the eqn preprocessor.
+.EN Demarcate mathematics to be processed by the eqn preprocessor.

-The equation is centered by default; align can be C, L, or I to
+ms centers the equation by default; align can be C, L, or I to

 (explicitly) center, left-align, or indent it by \n[DI],